 - Please do not submit the same abstract with different presenting authors.
 Non-compliant applications will be disregarded by the Scientific Committee.

 - The decision of the Scientific Committee with respect to abstract acceptance and type of presentation (poster, flash or platform) will be final.

 Accepted abstracts will be scored by the Scientific Committee and those accepted for oral platform or oral flash presentation are published in the society’s official journal Childs’ Nervous System.
 Oral poster presentations will be listed with a title and presenter in the Childs’ Nervous System journal.
 As there will be no editing of the abstracts prior to scoring, authors are required to avoid typing errors, misordering of names, incorrect spelling etc. as these create a negative impression for reviewers.

 - Category: A main category (see here) that is relevant for your abstract must be selected during the submission process.
 The Scientific Committee reserves the right to change the category during the abstract assessment process.

 - Presentation type: During the submission please indicate your preferred presentation type (oral or poster).
 The Scientific Committee will make the final determination of the presentation type according to the requirements of the scientific program.

 As usual, abstracts will be considered either for:

-- oral poster: presenters will have an opportunity to present their posters to a guided tour of all the posters.
+– oral platform [8 minutes]– oral flash [3 minutes]– oral poster: presenters will have an opportunity to present their posters during a guided tour during one of the poster sessions.

 - Title: Abstract title can contain a maximum of 250 characters.